-When you first go freelance, you'll want to attract as many clients as you can and this might mean taking on anything and everything that comes your way.
 But once established, you'll want to gain bigger and better clients while weeding out any undesirables who might be holding you back.

 Before you hastily ditch someone, consider the following crucial questions surrounding common client relationship issues – along with some of our recommended solutions.
-Because it's important to carefully think about whether you really should let a client go – before you've given yourself a chance to rectify any problems.
+Because it's important to think carefully about whether you really should let a client go – before you've given yourself a chance to rectify any problems.

-Tackle this problem head-on by requesting a 'review' meeting where you can gently broach the subject of late payment and see whether you can come to some sort of arrangement.
-You could suggest staged payments whereby they pay a deposit before work begins.
+Tackle this problem head-on by requesting a 'review' meeting where you can gently broach the subject of late payment and see whether you can come to some arrangement.
+You could suggest staged fees whereby they pay a deposit before work begins.
 Or you could insist on work being paid upfront.
 Or perhaps you could set up a retainer, where they pay by standing order for chunks of your time.

 If the client is unwilling to compromise and you're concerned things will never change for the better, it's probably a good time to move on.

 Is your client a pain in the proverbial?
-Do they call after normal working hours and demand your attention?
+Do they call after regular working hours and demand your attention?
 Do they slam their hands on the table during meetings and put unnecessary pressure on you to meet impossible deadlines?

 Life is too short to work for people who shout at you and cause you lots of stress.
-If anyone gets aggressive or angry with you, my advice would be to run in the opposite direction and make your humble excuses as to why you're suddenly 'unavailable'.
+If anyone gets aggressive or angry with you, my advice would be to run in the opposite direction and make your little excuses as to why you're suddenly 'unavailable'.

 You're helping your client to become more successful, so why are they insisting on more output for less money?
 If a client is always squeezing you, then it's never going to be a profitable arrangement.

 Great work is achieved by having a strong partnership with your client.
 If you're both working harmoniously together, the outcome of your support will be successful.
 But what if the client isn't listening?
-And what if they're making their own wild suggestions that could compromise their business?
+And what if they're making their wild suggestions that could compromise their business?

 Before you weed out those who don't listen, try and consult one last time – offering your honest advice on why you think their suggestions won't work.
 They're only human, after all.
 But remember, you won't necessarily have all the right answers either.
-That's why it's important to see if you can both come to the right solution for their business.

 Healthy business relationships are built on trust and respect.
-If your client shows neither of these, then it can be incredibly difficult to get the work done.
+If your client shows neither of these, then it can be incredibly challenging to get the work done.
 How you build trust and respect is by having regular face-to-face meetings; ongoing reporting and feedback and always going above and beyond their expectations.

 If you're doing everything you can to create a healthy partnership, but the client is still undervaluing you and not trusting your support – it's worth an honest chat to raise the issue and see if you can earn the respect you deserve.
 It's a tough conversation to have, but if you handle it well, you could find the client starts to value your support.
 And if they don't?
 You've done everything you can to prove yourself, what more can you do?
 It's time to part ways.

 The most obvious choice is to raise your day rate and price yourself out of the market for certain clients.
-We're not talking a minimum hike of 5 or 10 per cent – you want to make sure you increase your rates to such a level that the client will make the decision to go elsewhere.
+We're not talking a minimum hike of 5 or 10 per cent – you want to make sure you increase your rates to such a level that the client will decide to go elsewhere.
 And if they stick around?
 Well, you've just got yourself a more lucrative client.

-Another great way to weed out clients is to simply eliminate certain services.
+Another great way to weed out clients is to eliminate certain services.
 The next time they come to you asking for help, explain that your business has just been under review and you've made the reluctant decision to no longer offer those services.